DOJ Recognition and Accreditation

 Do I need any special training to qualify for full accreditation?

-Full accredited representatives can represent individuals in immigration court and in appeals before the BIA.
-For this reason, an applicant for full accredited representative status needs to show the BIA that she or he has legal research and writing skills and training in trial and appellate advocacy.
+Full-accredited representatives can represent individuals in immigration court and in appeals before the DOJ.
+For this reason, an applicant for full-accredited representative status needs to show the DOJ that she or he has legal research and writing skills and training in trial and appellate advocacy.
 CLINIC has sponsored court skills training for non-attorney legal workers in the past and may provide this training again, depending on demand.
 If you are interested in a court skills training, please let us know by contacting the assigned Field Support Coordinator for your state.

 Do I need to continue to get training in order to renew my accredited representative status?

-Yes, we recommend that you participate in training on an ongoing basis after becoming an accredited representative.
+Yes, you need to participate in training on an ongoing basis after becoming an accredited representative.
 Immigration law and procedure is constantly changing, and training helps you keep abreast of these changes as well as deepen and strengthen your knowledge and your practice skills.
-In addition, a 2013 decision from the BIA notes that renewal requests should also provide documentation that the accredited representative has received additional formal training in immigration law since the most recent accreditation.
+DOJ notes that renewal requests should provide documentation that the accredited representative has received additional formal training in immigration law since the most recent accreditation.
+Visit our training calendar to learn about upcoming training opportunities, and be sure to keep a good record of all trainings attended with the date, title, provider, type of training, agenda, and certificate.

-How can CLINIC help me get the training that will continue to develop my knowledge and skills after I am accredited?
+How can CLINIC help me deepen my knowledge and skills after I am accredited?

-Check CLINIC's training calendar and website to look for the courses that will provide you with training in new practice areas (e.g., waivers, removal, citizenship, crimes, humanitarian relief, and selected issues in naturalization) or deepen your knowledge of immigration law through more advanced coverage of particular immigration law issues.
-In addition, CLINIC's monthly webinars provide focused coverage and updates on immigration law and procedure and can also help you document your ongoing training as an accredited representative.
+Check CLINIC's training calendar and website to look for the courses that will provide you with training in new practice areas (e.g., waivers, removal, citizenship, crimes, humanitarian relief, and selected issues in naturalization) or deepen your knowledge of immigration law through more advanced coverage of particular immigration law issues or new policies affecting your practice.
+In addition, CLINIC's webinars provide focused coverage and updates on immigration law and procedure and can help you document your ongoing training as an accredited representative.

 Whom should I contact if I have more questions about what training I should take?

 If you have questions about a particular course, contact the person listed on the course flier for more information about the training content.
-For other general questions about training and appropriate courses to take for BIA accreditation, please contact the assigned Field Support Coordinator for your state.
+For other general questions about training and appropriate courses to take for DOJ accreditation, CLINIC affiliates may contact the assigned Field Support Coordinator for your state.
+If you are not a current CLINIC affiliate, learn more about the benefits and how to apply to join our network.

 How can I make sure I know about upcoming training opportunities?